nonplayer/hammercrawl/hc_core_player.md

 **Born in Armor:** Dwarves in Medium or heavier armour do not suffer AC penalties from low DEX mods.
 Heavy armour never reduces their movement speed.

 **Born of Earth and Stone:** Dwarves are never lost when underground with solid earth or stone beneath their feet.
 They know the local grades and depth, and can feel air flow naturally.
-They have a 50% chance of detecting hidden stonework just by passing, and automatically find it if they spend a turn searching.
+They have a 50% chance of detecting hidden stonework just by passing, and automatically find it if they spend a Beat searching.

 **Dwarf Battlemaster:** Dwarves have a bonus melee-only attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
 When attacking, a Dwarf declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.